googleforgames/quilkin/docs/src/services/proxy.md

 ## Proxy Filters

-Filters are the way for a Quilkin proxy to intercept UDP packet traffic from the source and [Endpoints][Endpoint] in either direction, and be able to inpsect, manipulate, and route the packets as desired.
+Filters are the way for a Quilkin proxy to intercept UDP packet traffic from the source and [Endpoints][Endpoint] in either direction, and be able to inspect, manipulate, and route the packets as desired.

-See [Filters][filters-doc]  for a deeper dive into Filters, as well as the list of build in Filters that come with Quilkin.
+See [Filters]  for a deeper dive into Filters, as well as the list of build in Filters that come with Quilkin.

 ## Endpoint Metadata

-Enpoint metadata is an arbitrary set of key value pairs that are associated with an Endpoint.
+Endpoint metadata is an arbitrary set of key value pairs that are associated with an Endpoint.

 These are visible to Filters when processing packets and can be used to provide more context about endpoints (e.g whether or not to route a packet to an endpoint).
 Keys must be of type string otherwise the configuration is rejected.

-Metadata associated with an endpoint contain arbitrary key value pairs which [Filters][filters-doc] can consult when processing packets (e.g they can contain information that determine whether or not to route a particular packet to an endpoint).
+Metadata associated with an endpoint contain arbitrary key value pairs which [Filters] can consult when processing packets (e.g they can contain information that determine whether or not to route a particular packet to an endpoint).

 ### Specialist Endpoint Metadata